Literature / Tommy and Tuppence

 - National Stereotypes: Used extensively, especially in The Secret Adversary, Partners in Crime, and N or M?

 - Only Known by Their Nickname: Tuppence.
+Even her husband Tommy forgets her real first name is Prudence.

 - Public Domain: The first book, The Secret Adversary, is public domain in the United States, and is available on Project Gutenberg.

-- Reading The Enemy's Mail:
+- Reading the Enemy's Mail:

 - Tommy and Tuppence do this to the letters received by the International Detective Agency in Partners in Crime.